Introduction to U.S. Economy: Monetary Policy

 what the economy can produce, then inflation should

 eventually rise to restore equilibrium.
-When setting
+The Fed can

 The Fed’s Balance Sheet